SCIENTISTS OPINION

 Research Professor Center for Molecular Biology and Biotechnology Florida Atlantic University, Boca Raton, Florida Co-Editor, Electromagnetic Biology and Medicine

-The general problem with environmental electromagnetism is much deeper, not only concerning power line frequencies, but also in the radio frequency range covered by mobile phones.
+It is therefore much deeper, not only concerned with power line frequencies, but also in the radio frequency range covered by cell phones.
 Here, the public’s continued exposure to electromagnetic radiation is largely related to money.
-Indeed, the tens of billions of dollars in sales found in the mobile phone industry make it mandatory for corporate leaders to instinctively deny any hint of danger.
+In fact, the tens of billions of dollars in sales found in the cell phone industry make it mandatory for corporate leaders to instinctively deny any hint of danger.

-There may be hope for the future, knowing that weakly intense electromagnetic interactions can be used for both good and ill.
+Likewise, there may be hope for the future, knowing that weakly intense electromagnetic interactions can be used for both good and bad.
 The fact that such fields are biologically effective also implies the likelihood of medical applications, something that is happening now.
-As this happens, I believe it will make us more aware of how our bodies react to electromagnetism.
-What should be even clearer to all concerned is that there is reason to be very, very careful about environmental electromagnetic fields.

 Lennart Hardell, MD, PhD